qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #. :guilabel:`Districts` must be on top so that they are visible.
 #.
 Open the clipping dialog by selecting the menu item :menuselection:`Raster
    --> Extraction --> Clip Raster by Mask Layer`.
 #.
-In the :guilabel:`Input file` dropdown list, select the
+In the :guilabel:`Input file` dropdown list, select the :guilabel:`DEM` layer.
-   :guilabel:`DEM` layer.
 #.
-In the :guilabel:`Mask layer` dropdown list, select the
+In the :guilabel:`Mask layer` dropdown list, select the :guilabel:`Districts` layer.
-   :guilabel:`Districts` layer.
 #.
-Scroll down and specify an output location in the :guilabel:`Clipped (mask)` text field by
+Scroll down and specify an output location in the :guilabel:`Clipped (mask)`
-   clicking the :guilabel:`...` button.
+   text field by clicking the :guilabel:`...` button.
 #.
 Navigate to your :file:`Rasterprac` directory.
 #.
 Enter :file:`DEM_clipped` as your file name.
 #.
 Save the file.
 #.
 Make sure the :guilabel:`Open output file after running algorithm` box is checked
 #.
 Click :guilabel:`Run`.
 #.
 After the clipping operation is completed, DO NOT CLOSE the
-   :guilabel:`Clip by Mask Layer` dialog box.
-(Doing so would cause you to lose the clipping area that you have already defined.)
+   :guilabel:`Clip by Mask Layer` dialog box, yet.
 #.
 Select the :guilabel:`Rainfall` raster in the :guilabel:`Input file`
    dropdown list and save your output as :file:`Rainfall_clipped`.
 #.
 Do not change any other options.
 Leave everything the same and click
    :guilabel:`Run`.
 #.
 After the second clipping operation has completed, you may close the
-   :guilabel:`Clip by Mask Layer` dialog.
+   :guilabel:`Clip Raster by Mask Layer` dialog.
 #.
 Save the map.

 In order to properly see what's going on, the symbology for the layers needs to